cxk280/mozart-graphql-urbit/README.md

 }
 ```

 You should receive the proper data in response.
 For now, this response is a simple string indicating the data payload returned.
-Eventually, we intend to have detailed responses including relevant metadata about the request.
+Eventually, I intend to have detailed responses including relevant metadata about the request.

 Future features include the following principal elements of a complete GraphQL Server: